Weighted Cycles on Weaves

 \begin{thm} Suppose $\ww$ is a weave for a simply connected semisimple Lie group $G$ of rank $r$.
 Let $\beta$ be the number of boundary base points on the disk and let $\tau$ be the number of trivalent weave vertices in $\ww$.
 The weighted cycle algebra $\mathcal{W}(\ww)$ is a Laurent polynomial ring whose spectrum is an algebraic torus of dimension $\tau+r(\beta-1)$. \end{thm} \begin{proof} It suffices to show that the weighted cycles form a $\mathbb{Z}$-lattice of rank $\tau+r(\beta-1)$.
 First, we claim that each time we add a boundary base point, we add a summand of $\mathbb{Z}^r$.
 To see this, let $\eta$ be a small oriented path surrounding only the new base point.
 For each fundamental weight $\omega_i$ with $1\leq i\leq r$ we define a weighted cycle $\eta_i$ to be $\eta$ together with the weight $\omega_i$.
 These are the basis for the new $\mathbb{Z}^r$ summand.

 The statement is now reduced to showing that if there is only one boundary base point, the rank of the lattice of weighted cycles is $\tau$.
 We observe that we can remove all interior endpoints for weighted chains inside a weighted cycle by using homotopy moves.
-To see this, note that we can use homotopy move (2) and (8) to remove all bivalent interior endpoints of weighted chains, and then use homotopy move (10) to make all remaining interior endpoints trivalent.
+To see this, note that we can use homotopy move (1) and (8) to remove all bivalent interior endpoints of weighted chains, and then use homotopy move (10) to make all remaining interior endpoints trivalent.
 We then do an induction on the number of interior endpoints.
 There is nothing to show for the base case with no interior endpoints.